 In the episode ‘Father’s Day’ Rose’s dad is called Pete Tyler.
 Why has this pleased me so much?

-Jump to top / Jump to 'Recent Comments'
+Scroll to top • Scroll to 'Recent Comments'

 You must be logged in to post a comment.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.